-Wrong-way driver on Interstate injures six, kills four in blazing crash
+Wrong-way driver on I-40 kills motorcyclists from Louisiana in fiery crash

 Latest Weather Blog

-Wrong-way driver on Interstate injures six, kills four in blazing crash
+Wrong-way driver on I-40 kills motorcyclists from Louisiana in fiery crash

 MULBERRY, Ark. - A fiery crash on I-40 in Arkansas killed four and injured six Thursday, and at least three of the four killed were from southeast Louisiana.